kriskowal/q-io/README.md

 -   `destroy()`
 -   `node` the underlying node writer

-The `writer` module exports a function that accepts a Node writer and returns a Q writer.
+The `node/writer` module exports a function that accepts a Node writer and returns a Q writer.

 ### Buffer